smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 - True : BT A2DP is connected.
 - False : BT A2DP is NOT connected.

-With the changes of the flow, it is necessary to do refactoring of the Java Suite library to move the logic of the `MediaStreamingStatus` class from before the `StartService` to before the `RegisterAppInterface`.
+With the changes of the flow, it is necessary to do refactoring of the Java Suite library to move the logic of the `MediaStreamingStatus` class from the preprocessing of the `StartService` to the preprocessing of the `RegisterAppInterface`.

 ### Launch the app